 By reducing carbon emissions, governments, businesses and investors can protect assets from climate-related risks, ensure resilience within their business models and protect ecosystems.
 Businesses that do not take these environmental risks seriously put the long-term sustainability of their financial returns at stake.

-Our analysis found that Wellcome’s public equity investments already have a comparatively low carbon footprint, at less than 30% of the relevant global benchmark.
-This is a result of the fact that we have relatively little exposure to the most carbon-intensive businesses.
+Wellcome’s public equity investments already have a comparatively low carbon footprint, at less than a third of the relevant global benchmark.
+This is because we have relatively little exposure to the most carbon-intensive businesses.

 However, we want to do everything we can to drive down the carbon emissions in our portfolio.
-To help us keep on track, we will publish annually an assessment of the proportion of our portfolio by value with a company-declared net zero target and of the proportion with a science-based net zero target.
+To help us keep on track, we publish annually an assessment of the proportion of our portfolio by value with a company-declared net zero target, the proportion with a science-based net zero commitment and the proportion with a near-term science-based target.

-We want to see these numbers increase, and we will be stepping up the expectations we set for the companies and funds that we invest in.
+We want to see these numbers continue to increase, and we will be stepping up the expectations we set for the companies and funds that we invest in.